BinaryMoon/browser-shots/readme.txt

 == Upgrade Notice ==

+= 1.7.4 =
+Added option to allow screenshot to link to the post's URL.

 = 1.7.2 =
-* Ensuring display_link is a boolean in the shortcode.
+Ensuring display_link is a boolean in the shortcode.

 = 1.7 =
 Add Gutenberg block for including Browser Shots.